Teaching

 • second chair

-Morgan Hill, The Trouble with True Threats
+Morgan Hill, The Trouble with True Threats (2018)

-• project registered with Undergraduate Research Registry
+• registered with University of South Carolina Undergraduate Research Registry

 • presented and awarded second best faculty paper in Law and Policy Division at 2019 AEJMC Annual Conference, Toronto, ON

-• published in University of Baltimore Journal of Media Law & Ethics 8:2, 37-67 (2020).
+• published as Robinson, E. and Hill, M. (2020).
+The Trouble with True Threats, University of Baltimore Journal of Media Law & Ethics 8:2, 37-67.

 High School Programs